-I am Raul, a self-taught developer, owner of Bam Bam Labs and Co-Founder of Munchies Vegan Fast Food restaurant chain.
+I am Raul, a self-taught software developer, owner of Bam Bam Labs and Munchies Vegan Fast Food chain.

-As you might guess cooking & coding are two of my biggest passions.
-I started writing code when I was 8 years old.
-You might think, this is not so big deal now, but it was totally outrageous when computing was still in its infancy.
+As you might guess cooking & coding are two of my favorite things.
+I wrote my first line of code when I was just 8 years old and this was pretty extreme back then when computing was still in its infancy.

 When I first got my hands a computer in 1988 they were still very hard to come by and super expensive!
 Nobody I knew had a personal computer at home.
 Lucky for me, my father worked at the TV station where they had few of them to run the national news department.
 I sincerely believe that this was the single most important skill that I learned that helped me to succeed in life.